kevineo/learning/git/0003-building_a_new_feature/README.md

 >
 > "-a" stands for all.
 This will add everything.
 > <br><br>
-> Both '-s' and '-a' doesn't need additional data.
+> Both '-s' and '-a' doesn't need additional messages parameters.
 > However, they'll bring up an editor interface, usually in vim editor for the user to write their messages.
 > If you aren't familar with vim terminal, then use -m.
 >